 MySQL is the most popular open source relational database management system.
 Its development project has made its source code available under the terms of GNU General Public License, also under a variety of proprietary agreements.
 Initially, MySQL was owned and sponsored by a Swedish company called MySQL AB, now owned by Oracle Corporation.
 For proprietary use, several paid editions are available and offer additional functionality.

-MySQL is fast, easy to use a relational database which is being utilized by big and small businesses equally well.
-There are a plethora of reasons behind the popularity of relational database like MySQL.
+MySQL is fast, easy to use a relational database that is being utilized by big and small businesses equally well.
+There are a plethora of reasons behind the popularity of relational databases like MySQL.
 It is a very powerful program in its own right, by handling a large subset of the functionality of the most expensive and powerful database packages.
-A standard form of language being used is well-known data language called SQL for MySQL database.
-It can work on a multitude of operating systems and with many languages like C++, PHP, Java, C etc. One of the key advantages of MySQL is that it is customizable, since open source GPL license allows programmers to modify the MySQL software to fit their own specific environments.
+A standard form of language being used is a well-known data language called SQL for MySQL database.
+It can work on a multitude of operating systems and with many languages like C++, PHP, Java, C, etc. One of the key advantages of MySQL is that it is customizable since open source GPL license allows programmers to modify the MySQL software to fit their own specific environments.

 Head To Head Comparison Between MySQL vs NoSQL (Infographics)